Dhreetisha-Bagchi/Apple-Sales-SQL/README.md

 JOIN stores as st
 ON tr.store_id = st.store_id
 ```
-20. Write a query to calculate the monthly running total of sales for each store
+20. Write a query to calculate the monthly total of sales for each store.
 ```sql
 WITH monthly_sales
 AS